 LoCAL roll-out from a regional to a global mechanism has been successful overall, exceeding targets in terms of participating countries and local governments.
-LoCAL saw the number of participating local government authorities soar from 29 in 7 countries in 2014 to 280 in 14 countries in 2019 - an almost 10-fold increase over five years in the number of local government authorities engaged.
-As of end 2019, LoCAL had a potential beneficiary population reach of over 10 million.
-Table 2.1 gives the total populations of local governments supported by LoCAL in 2019.
+LoCAL saw the number of participating local government authorities soar from 29 in 7 countries in 2014 to 293 in 14 countries to date - a 10-fold increase over five years in the number of local government authorities engaged.
+As of May 2020, LoCAL had a potential beneficiary population reach of over 11 million.
+Table 2.1 gives the total populations of local governments supported by LoCAL.

-In 2019, six additional countries expressed an interest in participating in LoCAL: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, São Tomé and Príncipe and Uganda.
+During the reporting period, 11 additional countries/states expressed an interest in participating in LoCAL: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, Pakistan, Palestine, São Tomé and Príncipe, Senegal, Solomon Islands, Sudan and Uganda.
 LoCAL has engaged with these countries to explore patterns of collaboration and financing opportunities.
-With

-Table 2.1: Populations of local governments supported by LoCAL in 2019 these country requests, the total number of LoCAL countries as of end 2019 is 20.
+With these requests, the total number of LoCAL countries/states as of May 2020 is 25.